SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Login Brute-Force Successful Using Su"
+??? abstract "Login Brute-Force Successful"

-    A user has attempted to login several times (brute-force) on su command and succeeded to login.
+    A user has attempted to login several times (brute-force) and succeeded to login.

     - **Effort:** advanced

+    - **Changelog:**

+        - 06/10/2023 - minor - renaming and tunn filters to limit False Positive

 ??? abstract "Password Change Brute-Force On AzureAD"

     A change of password has failed on Azure Active Directory, 5 times for the same user